badola/blog/cpp/if_you_see_cut_paste.md

 > This may allow the caller to get some extra work done “for free”.

 Therefore, since C++11, `std::rotate` returns an iterator to the new position of the previously-last iterator.
-Maybe it won’t be used, but it was already computed anyway.
+Maybe it won’t be used, but it was already computed anyway so return it back to the caller.
 As we will see now, in the below examples, how critical this **Law of Useful Return** can be.

 So here is one-liner to remember when `rotate` is useful: